marcussacana/Social-Savior/README.md

 # Social Savior
 ### A tool that can Save Your Social-Life

-This Software is a Universal Panic Button tool, Aiming to prevent them from finding out what you are doing on the computer.
+This Software is a Universal Panic Button tool, Aiming to prevent others from finding out what you are doing on the computer.

-The Social Savior was meant to try to be as discreet as possible, it includes a fake initial window to avoid curious to open the tool.
+Social Savior was designed to be as discreet as possible, so it includes a fake initial window to stop curious people trying to open it.

 #### Created By Marcussacana